Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Results

-As a complementary characterization of the Feshbach resonances, we expand $\ket{\mathrm{FM}}$ in the atomic Zeeman basis (AZB) and analyze the relative contributions of the entrance channel scattering state and the closed-channel bound states to the resonant state.
+As a complementary characterization of the Feshbach resonances, we expand $\ket{\mathrm{FM}}$ in the AZB and analyze the relative contributions of the entrance-channel scattering state and the closed-channel bound states to the resonant state.
 Following literature \cite{Chin2010Rev.Mod.Phys.}, we refer to the entrance channel also as the open channel in this section, since the two coincide when the entrance channel is the lowest-energy hyperfine channel.
 Specifically, we write

 where $i$ labels the AZB channels, and $ \sum_{i}\int_0^\infty \left|\psi^{(\mathrm{AZB})}_{i}(R)\right|^2\,\mathrm{d}R = 1$.
 The weight of the scattering wave function in $\ket{\mathrm{FM}}$ is characterized by the open channel fraction,